B53 nuclear bomb: W-53

-The W-53 nuclear warhead of the Titan II ICBM used the same physics package as the B53, without the air drop-specific components like the parachute system and crushable structures in the nose and sides needed for lay-down delivery, reducing its mass to about 6200 lb.
+The W-53 nuclear warhead of the Titan II ballistic missile used the same physics package as the B53, without the air drop-specific components like the parachute system and crushable structures in the nose and sides needed for lay-down delivery, reducing its mass to about 6200 lb.
 The 8140 lb Mark-6 re-entry vehicle containing the W53 warhead was about 123 in long, 7.5 ft in diameter and was mounted atop a spacer which was 8.3 ft in diameter at the missile interface (compared to the missile's core diameter of 10 ft).
 With a yield of 9 megatons, it was the highest yield warhead ever deployed on a US missile.
 About 65 W53 warheads were constructed between December 1962 and December 1963.

 On 19 September 1980 a fuel leak caused a Titan II to explode within its silo in Arkansas, throwing the W53 warhead some distance away.
 Due to the safety measures built into the weapon, it did not explode or release any radioactive material.
 Fifty-two active missiles were deployed in silos prior to the beginning of the retirement program in October 1982.

 Effects

-Assuming a detonation at optimum height, a 9 megaton blast would result in a fireball with an approximate 2.9 to 3.4 mi diameter.
+Assuming a detonation at optimum height, a 9-megaton blast would result in a fireball with an approximate 2.9 to 3.4 mi diameter.
 The radiated heat would be sufficient to cause lethal burns to any unprotected person within a 20 mi radius (1250 sqmi).
 Blast effects would be sufficient to collapse most residential and industrial structures within a 9 mi radius (254 sqmi); within 3.65 mi (42 sqmi) virtually all above-ground structures would be destroyed and blast effects would inflict near 100% fatalities.
-Within 2.25 mi a 500 rem (5 Sievert) dose of ionizing radiation would be received by the average person, sufficient to cause a 50% to 90% casualty rate independent of thermal or blast effects at this distance.
+Within 2.25 mi a 500-rem (5-sievert) dose of ionizing radiation would be received by the average person, sufficient to cause a 50% to 90% casualty rate independent of thermal or blast effects at this distance.